The women of Hamilton: Angelica, Eliza and… Maria Reynolds

 Find out more about the real women of Lin-Manuel Miranda’s hit musical Hamilton, with answers from Pulitzer Prize-winning historian Ron Chernow on the Schuyler sisters and Alexander Hamilton’s marriage – plus the affair that caused America’s first great sex scandal…

 Note: these answers have been transcribed from a 2018 podcast interview with Hamilton biographer Ron Chernow and edited for clarity and length.
-You can listen to the full interview here:

 Q: Can you introduce us to Elizabeth Schuyler Hamilton?